Page contents

 Getting vaccinated for Covid-19 lowers the risks of a Covid infection.

-Getting fully vaccinated and boosted is effective in reducing the risk of hospitalization and death from Covid-19.
+Being fully vaccinated and boosted is effective in reducing the risk of hospitalization and death.